couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 options:

-    --full restore all data to the destination while ignoring SCN
+    --full force to restore all data to the destination while ignoring SCN

 New command line tools
 ----------------------